freenas/freenas-docs/userguide/system.rst

    be prepared to experience bugs or problems.
 Testers are encouraged to submit bug reports at
    |bug-tracker-link|.
-#endif freenas
-#ifdef truenas
-There are several trains available for updates:

-**For Production Use**

-After new bugfixes and security updates have been tested as production-ready, they are added to these trains.
-It is recommended to select the update train that matches the currently installed %brand% feature release:

-* **TrueNAS-11-STABLE**

-* **TrueNAS-11.2-STABLE**

-* **TrueNAS-11.3-STABLE**

-**Legacy Versions**

-* **TrueNAS-9.10-STABLE**

-  Maintenance-only updates for the previous branch of %brand%.

-* **TrueNAS-9.3-STABLE**

-  Maintenance-only updates for the older 9.3 branch of %brand%.
-Use this train only at the recommendation of an iXsystems support engineer.

-.. warning:: **Only Production trains are recommended for regular usage.**
-   Other trains are made available for pre-production testing and updates to legacy versions.
-Pre-production testing trains are provided only to permit testing of new versions before switching to a new branch.
-Before using a non-production train, be prepared to experience bugs or problems.
-Testers are encouraged to submit bug reports at |bug-tracker-link|.
-#endif truenas

 .. _Checking for Updates: